viktoriia-sokolenko/exploding-kittens/docs/bva/Deck.md

 that uses all the different Card Types into a list of two different Cards and performs _Parameterized Tests_ based on it.

+Also, unless specified that I am dealing with  `Duplicates` states, each cards listed below are from different CardTypes.

 ### Method under test: `draw()`

 |             | System under test                                                 | Expected output / state transition                              | Implemented?       |